 Hey, we did this just laser year, by the opposite.
 We bet from Vietnam to loas.
 You can read about our experience here http://www.backpackandbike.com/vietnam-to-laos-bus-visa-on-arrival/

-Happy travels! about 3 years ago
+Happy travels! almost 4 years ago

 I found long-range buses in Laos to be cheap and comfortable but I'm very short and I can sleep through almost anything.
 If you're tall or a light sleeper, you may have a very different experience.
 Look for a night-time bus with a sleeping berth - you can sit up and read but you'll be given a pillow and blanket for sleeping through the night.
 Northern Laos roads are mountainous - steep, winding back and forth, and often contain livestock and other obstacles so travel is slow but the views are amazing.
 Locals aren't used to traveling inside a closed compartment and many of them will quietly use a carsick bag.
-You can usually get a ticket or reservation right at the bus station or a tourist agent where you are: Vientiane, Luang Prabang, Phonsavan, ... about 3 years agoAnswered by Paula via WorldNomads.com
+You can usually get a ticket or reservation right at the bus station or a tourist agent where you are: Vientiane, Luang Prabang, Phonsavan, ... almost 4 years agoAnswered by Paula via WorldNomads.com

 I sounds good.
 Check this out, mate: